tjohn327/multipath/draft-ietf-quic-multipath.md

 MAX_PATH_ID frame ({{max-paths-frame}}) with the same value.
 As such to allow for the use of more paths later, endpoints can send the MAX_PATH_ID frame to increase the maximum allowed path identifier.

+Endpoints negotiate the use of deadline-aware streams by including the enable_deadline_aware_streams transport parameter in the handshake.
+Both endpoints MUST include this transport parameter to enable the use of deadline-aware streams.
+If an endpoint receives a DEADLINE_CONTROL frame without having negotiated support, it MUST treat this as a connection error of type PROTOCOL_VIOLATION

 If either of the endpoints does not advertise the initial_max_path_id transport parameter, then the endpoints MUST NOT use any frame or